 - Garland and unbreakable ornaments

 How to Send a Box

-SHIP goods for less than $20, regardless of weight.
-Priority Mail flat rate boxes from the post office are free.
+SHIP goods, regardless of weight, in Priority Mail flat rate boxes from the post office.
 Paying international postage is unnecessary.
 Packages sent to service members stationed overseas are sent to an American Post Office (APO) address.